surifirstpin/biplus_documentation/docs/README.md

 Acubi retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time in data management.

-Data Manipulation
+### Data Manipulation
 Easily combine all your data sources, no matter how large it is, into a single view and convert for more expressive and descriptive data fields and analysis.
+Further to this usage of "Drill-down" to explore your data as deep as you like more efficiently.
 #### Combined Data
 Easily combine all your data sources, no matter how large it is, into a single view and convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.